 Crystal "Kirei" Turner has been writing since she was 13 years old.

-The UM-Flint alumna and lifelong Flint resident says she found that through writing, she could better express her thoughts and feelings.
+The 2015 UM-Flint graduate says she found that through writing, she could better express her thoughts and feelings.

 "I was processing my experiences in the world in a way that I couldn't explain to anyone else," said Turner.
 "Once I discovered spoken word, it helped me to explain my thoughts through my poetry.
 It was a breakthrough."

-It was at the University of Michigan-Flint where Turner was able to pursue the field of psychology while she continued to develop her writing and spoken word performance skills.
+It was at the University of Michigan-Flint that Turner was able to pursue the field of psychology while she continued to develop her writing and spoken word performance skills.